draveness/JSONCop/README.md

 JSONCop makes it easy to write a simple model layer for your Cocoa and Cocoa Touch application.

-> JSONCop's APIs are highly inspired by [Mantle](https://github.com/Mantle/Mantle), you can use similar APIs to generate parsing methods.
+> JSONCop's APIs are highly inspired by [Mantle](https://github.com/Mantle/Mantle), you can use similar APIs to generate parsing methods with JSONCop.

 ```swift
 let json: [String: Any] = [